matejMartinc/analysis_of_child_labor_in_historical_press/README.md

 ---

-## 🛠 Methodology: Historian-in-the-Loop
+## 🛠 Methodology: AI in the loop of historical research

-1. **Manual Annotation:** Historians defined interpretive categories and annotated 5 "gold standard" articles per language.
+1. **Manual Annotation:** Historians define interpretive categories, searche for, OCRed and manually correct 10 "gold standard" articles per language, and select the wider language corpora (roughly 1000 per language).
 2. **Few-Shot Prompting:** These exemplars guide Gemini to apply labels to the wider corpus.
-3. **Scaling:** The LLM processes thousands of articles, providing a scale impossible for manual reading.
+3. **Scaling:** The LLM processes thousands of articles, providing a scale difficult for manual reading.
+4. **Manual Verification:** Historians manually verified the validity of the automated annotation in ca. 25 cases per language.
-4. **Validation:** Results are cross-referenced with historical events (e.g., France’s 1892 law, China’s May 30th Movement) to ensure analytical validity.
+5. **Validation:** Results are cross-referenced with historical events (e.g., France’s 1892 law, China’s May 30th Movement, Child labor legislation in Austria 1859) to ensure analytical validity.

 ---